Where are the Best Places to See the Northern Lights in Iceland? (Verified 2025 Data)

 Blog

 Planning your Northern Lights trip to Iceland in 2025?
-This comprehensive guide reveals the best Northern Lights viewing spots in Iceland based on over 6,000 real aurora sightings reported through Hello Aurora app from January to April 2025.
+This comprehensive guide reveals the best Northern Lights sighting locations in Iceland based on over 6,000 real aurora sightings reported on Hello Aurora app from January to April 2025.

-Hello Aurora, Iceland's leading real-time aurora forecast and reporting app, bridges this gap by combining real-time community sightings with real-time forecasts to maximize viewing opportunities.
+Hello Aurora, Iceland's leading real-time aurora forecast, alerts and real-time sighting app, bridges this gap by combining real-time community sightings with real-time forecasts to maximize viewing opportunities.
 This guide, backed by Hello Aurora's comprehensive community data and local insights, examines the most successful aurora viewing locations based on actual user reports from January to April 2025.

 Record-breaking aurora activity